raphael-group/wext/examples/README.md

 Each example has its own directory and Makefile.

 ### Examples ###
+We have one example for running WExT in [`simple`](https://github.com/raphael-group/wext/tree/add_test_statistics/examples/simple).
+We recommend using this example to test if WExT is working on your machine.

-Currently, we only have an example for running WExT on Pan-Cancer data in `pancan`.
+We have another example for running WExT on Pan-Cancer data in [`pancan`](https://github.com/raphael-group/wext/tree/add_test_statistics/examples/pancan).
 For more examples, see [our files for reproducing the experiments in the ECCB/Bioinformatics paper](https://github.com/raphael-group/wext/tree/master/experiments/eccb2016).